 Going no contact gives you the best chance to get your ex back.
 However, the technique is deceptive for you.

 At the start, it will provide you with the hope of a renewed romance with your ex.
-However, as you progress, you will find the strength and power to decide on the life you want.
+However, as you progress, you will find the strength and power to decide on the life you want - and whether your ex is worthy of you.
 No contact might be the hardest thing you ever do, but it is likely to inspire greatness in you.

 If you haven't yet, break the connection with your ex today and start no contact right now and stick to it.